 Hank Aaron’s march to becoming baseball’s Home Run King and other records made him a #1 mainstay in the mid 1970s, although none were his main card.

 Much of the 1980s kicked off with the Record Breakers subset, which gave Vince Coleman the top spot in 1988.

 A pair of MLB leaders got the distinction of being #1 in Topps’ early days.
 1956 has American League President William Harridge while Commissioner Ford Frick get the honors in 1959.

-When you factor in team cards and league leader cards, six players have been on a Topps Baseball #1 card.
+When you factor in team cards and league leader cards, seven players have been on a Topps Baseball #1 card on multiple occasions.
 Baltimore teammates Brooks Robinson and Frank Robinson each appeared three times, although never by themselves.